NovakTJ/goalscorer-confidence/README.md

 The calculation methods of the features are available in the main notebook.

+The simplicity of the model guarantees that AwareXG is a better estimate than XG on this dataset.
+In addition, the variables rnd1 and rnd2 provide proof that all but one model aren't overfit, meaning that this likely translates to any dataset of professional football.

 ## Further work

 Data from other leagues can be added easily after matching the team names used by OddsPortal and Understat.
-In addition, I suspect that many individual player features (like PrevAccumXG) are used by the model as proxies for the player's usual goalscoring ability or position, but I wasn't able to quantify this easily while preserving the autoregressive property - this can be done in the future.
+In addition, the model should be properly tested on separate data.
+Lastly, I suspect that many individual player features (like PrevAccumXG) are used by the model as proxies for the player's usual goalscoring ability or position, but I wasn't able to quantify this easily while preserving the autoregressive property - this can be done in the future.